 The Doppler Effect, such as redshift, occurs due to an apparent shift in the wavelength and frequency of a wave due to relative motion between the source and the observer.
 For example, we experience the Doppler Effect when an ambulance drives past with its sirens on:

 Illustrating demonstrating the Doppler effect, with the shortest wavelength on the left and longer wavelengths on the right.

 The same effect is observed with light, when an object is moving towards or away from observers located on the Earth.
 We can detect this motion in the spectrum of the star.

 If the star is moving away from the Earth, the light waves are stretched out and the whole spectra experiences a shift towards the red end of the spectrum – a red shift.
 If the star is moving towards the Earth, the light waves are bunched up and the spectra experiences a shift towards the blue end of the spectrum – a blue shift.

 We can measure comparing an observed wavelength to a rest wavelength.
 For example, the rest wavelength for Hα (when there is no Doppler Effect) is 6563Å, if it is redshifted the observed wavelength will be longer.
-If both the observed and rest wavelengths are known, these can be used to calculate the object’s redshift can be calculated, where z = redshift:
+If both the observed and rest wavelengths are known, these can be used to calculate the object’s redshift, where z = redshift:

 The Hubble Diagram and Hubble’s Law